aayla-secura/tes-0MQ/README.md

 #### TEST APPLICATIONS

-To compile the test apps do `make test` or alternatively `make all` to compile everything.
+To compile the test apps do `make tests` or alternatively `make all` to compile everything.
 Test apps are not installed in the `PREFIX` location.

 # TO DO